KROIA/Voicemail-Box/Software/Demos/F469/F469_MultiExample/README.md

 One example can be selected in the `Application.cpp`.
 Set the variable `selectedExample` to a desired enum value.
 The rest is handled automatically.
 You can now navigate to the examples specific code.
-For example the AnalogPin example is programmed in the `Example_AnalogPin.cpp`.
+Lets take the AnalogPin example.
+Its code is programmed in the `Example_AnalogPin.cpp`.
 In that file there may be multiple usecases programmed.
 Each usecase can be enabled individually.
 Each such `Example_XX.cpp` is structured the same way.